tbrowder/Raku-Advent/advent2022/tbrowder.md

 # ...
 ```

 In summary, developers finally have a direct and robust way to convert complex documents written in Rakupod into the universal PDF format.
 Using the semantics of Rakupod to affect the conversion to PDF will improve **Pod::To::PDF::Lite** output to suit authors.
-Such configuration details would have to be carefully designed and implemented.
-For a simple example, here is a Rakupod block that could be used to define defaults for PDF output:
+Such configuration details would have to be carefully designed and implemented as some kind of standard, perhaps as an RFC.
+For a simple example of part of such a standard, here is a Rakupod block that could be used to define defaults for PDF output:

     =begin pdf-config
     =Config :head1 :font<Times-RomanBold> :size<16> :align<center>: